For Garage Door Repair You Can Count on AJ's

 Just like you, we're hard working and honest.
 We arrive on time, do good work and we don't over-charge.

 We’re ready to help you anywhere in Tucson, but we are particularly prompt with residents who need garage door repairs on Tucson’s Northwest side including Marana, Oro Valley and Saddlebrooke.
+So whether it's time for a new garage door opener, springs or a garage door repair, Tucson calls on AJ's, just like Oro Valley garage door repairs are handled by us, too.

 We're here to help you, not confuse you.
 Here are some common questions (and answers!) surrounding some common garage door issues: